matloff/TidyverseSkeptic/README.md

 of anything outside the Tidyverse.
 For instance, Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

+9. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+The claim is that this group will just be doing data analysis, rather than becoming professional R programmers, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

-9. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
+10. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
 One of R's biggest pluses is the huge CRAN code repository, which I use heavily, and Tidyverse is a fine addition to it.
 My objection is in Point 6 above; I just don't want to be forced to use Tidy.
-(I also believe Tidy should not be the "first language" presented in teaching R; see below.)
-I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
+(As noted above, I also believe Tidy should not be the "first language" presented in teaching R.) I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
 I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
 (Just an example; both the Tidyverse and I use S3.)

-10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
-The claim is that this group will just be doing simple data analysis, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

 11. **RStudio can easily remedy the situation.**  I have recommendations at the end of this essay.